arilamstein/hometown_analysis/README.md

   1. Combine ACS data with data from the 2000 Decennial Census.
 I believe that this data is available via the Census API, although I have not worked with it before.
   2. Combine ACS data with data from pre-2000 Decennial Censuses.
 I believe that this data is not available via the Census API, but can be accessed via IPUMS.

-If you would like to learn about any future development in this project please [subscribe](https://arilamstein.com/) to my newsletter.
+If you would like to learn about future development in this project please subscribe to my newsletter.
+The signup form is on the bottom of my [homepage](https://arilamstein.com/).

 ### Blog Posts